adasomg/the-missing-clojure-intro/README.md

 ;; how this works is beyond the scope of this guide
 ;; but it's basically like running document.querySelectorAll(".single-article > h3")
-main=> (def headers (enlive/select document [:.single-article :h3]))
+;; it should get us all the right headline elements from dev.to main=> (def headers (enlive/select document [:.single-article :h3]))

 main=> (first headers)